-- ➤ Qualification as CRWB (S-290, S-230) - ➤ Qualification as RXB3 within 1 year of employment - ➤ Qualification as ICT 4 within 2 years of employment - Qualification as Class B Faller - Valid California or Nevada driver's license
+- > Qualification as CRWB (S-290, S-230) within 2 years of employment. - > Qualification as RXB3 within 1 year of employment. - > Qualification as ICT 5 within 2 years of employment. - Qualification as Class B Faller. - > Valid California or Nevada driver's license. - > Healthcare Provider CPR and First Responder. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- ➤ Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics - ➤ Knowledge of air operations and safety procedures - ➤ Knowledge of federal, state and local fire regulations - ➤ Knowledge of the Incident Command System - ➤ Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - ➤ Knowledge of local fire contracts and agreements - Ability to operate and maintain various types of fire-fighting equipment - > Skill in written and verbal communication - > Knowledge of supervisory techniques - ➤ Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures - ➤ Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities - ➤ Healthcare Provider CPR and EMT or First Aid - Completion of I-200, L-280, S-270, S-260, S-234 - Qualification as FIRB
+- Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics; - Knowledge of air operations and safety procedures; - ➤ Knowledge of federal, state and local fire regulations; - Knowledge of the Incident Command System; - Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis; - Knowledge of local fire contracts and agreements; - > Ability to operate and maintain various types of fire-fighting equipment; - Skill in written and verbal communication; - Knowledge of supervisory techniques; - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures; - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities; - ► EMT; - Completion of I-200, L-280, S-270, S-260, S-234; - Qualification as FIRB; - > Ability to lift and/or move up to 50 pounds.